 So how can you get people to join your list?
 Follow these 5 simple steps to get started.

-- You will need to join an email service that can deliver your emails, such as Mailchimp or Aweber, and add a sign-up form to your website.
+- You will need to join an email service that can deliver your emails, such as Mailerlite (my recommendation) and add a sign-up form to your website.
 All you need to ask visitors for is an email address, and a name if you want to personalise your messages.
 Make it easy to join your list!

 - Offer a freebie.
 These days as we all battle with overflowing inboxes few of us are willing to hand over our email address for nothing.
 We need to believe we’re getting something of value in return.
 As an author, it’s a great opportunity to introduce someone to your writing by offering a short story or sample chapter in return for an email address.
 If you write non-fiction, you could offer a free guide on your topic.
 Your free sign-up incentive should offer real value so that when someone receives it they are genuinely impressed and more likely to stick around to see what else you have to say and take a look at your books for sale.
 Don’t be afraid to give away some of your best stuff, as this is your chance to make a great first impression.

 - It’s a good idea to also schedule a series of emails to go out in the days or weeks after someone joins your list to introduce them to you and your work and to invite them to tell you more about themselves or to ask questions.
-Again if you use Mailchimp or Aweber this is easy to set up.
+Again if you use Mailerlite this is easy to set up.

 - Email your list regularly.
 You can let them know about what you’re currently working on and the research you’re doing, as well as whenever you add something new to your blog.
 Think carefully about what you will send your list, this is the part that can make your email list awesome rather than average!